Do You Need to Control Volunteer Wheat to Protect the Next Season’s Winter Wheat Crop?

 Did you know you can lose two wheat crops from one hailstorm?
 It could be yours or your neighbor’s.

 The first loss is the current wheat crop being hailed.
 The second loss is from the disease Wheat Streak Mosaic.
-One example was when the volunteer wheat from one neighbor's hailed winter wheat crop served as a host for the virus vector and the farmer’s wheat crop across the road averaged just 5 to 6 bushels per acre on 320 acres.
+For example: The volunteer wheat from one neighbor's hailed winter wheat crop served as a host for the virus vector and the farmer’s wheat crop across the road averaged just five to six bushels per acre on 320 acres.
 His other fields not affected by Wheat Streak Mosaic averaged 60 bu/ac.

 The damage can be as great as a total loss of the field affected by wheat streak mosaic virus (Figure 2).
 One tenant even had a greater loss because the landlord thought there had to be enough wheat in the field to pay for harvest, but the field only averaged six bushels per acre which was not enough to cover the cost of custom harvest.